chrlutz/apt-repos/docs/Configuration.md

 * Scanning a repository could be accelerated by defining suites (because we don't have to build a repository index).
 * It makes it possible to add suite specific tags (and maybe more metadata in future).

-The Keyword Suites expects either a list of strings (=suitenames) or a set of key/value pairs in which the suitenames are the keys.
-This Suites could have the following values:
+The Keyword Suites expects a list of suites, either identified by strings in which case the string is just the suitename or by sets of key/value pairs in which the key "Suite" holds the suitename:

-    [ "suitename1", "suitename2", ... ]
+    [

-or
+        "suitename1",

-    {
+        "suitename2",
-        "suitename1": {},
+        { "Suite" : "suitename3", ... },
-        "suitename2": {},
+        { "Suite" : "suitenameN", ... },
         ...
-    }
+    ]

 The first version allows us to just select particular suites, while the second version allows us to select particular suites plus additional metadata inside the curly brackets after the suitename.